Safeguarding Children Policy

 - creating an environment where children feel secure, have their viewpoints valued, are encouraged to talk and are listened to.

-- Any member of staff with an issue of concern relating to Child Protection (it should be made clear to students that CONFIDENTIALITY CANNOT BE GUARANTEED IN RESPECT OF CHILD PROTECTION ISSUES) should immediately discuss it with a senior member of staff who will inform the designated teacher.
+- Any member of staff with an issue of concern relating to Child Protection (it should be made clear to students that CONFIDENTIALITY CANNOT BE GUARANTEED IN RESPECT OF CHILD PROTECTION ISSUES) should immediately discuss it with the Designated Safeguarding Lead.
 Allegations of child abuse must always be given the highest priority and referred immediately to the Head teacher.

 - The Head teacher will then decide on the appropriate course of action (based on current SCB guidelines).